denisdefreyne/inari/sky/README.md

 # Sky

-An experiment in infinite parallax scrolling.
-Use the left/right keys to move.
+Use the up/down keys to catch loot coming towards you.
+NOTE: catching loot doesn’t do anything… yet.

 ![Sky game screenshot](screenshot.png)